-- Human Rights, Contemporary Issues, Politics, History, and Portrait
+- Human Rights, Contemporary Issues, Docu-Drama, History, and Politics

-A young peace activist, who gave up a life of privilege in order to work to end the Vietnam War.
-For refusing induction in Virginia he was threatened with a five-year prison term, and became the target of intense ostracism that spilled over to his family and fiancee.
+For refusing induction in Virginia, Francesco Da Vinci was threatened with a five-year prison term, and became the target of intense intolerance that spilled over to his family and fiancee.

 Despite the advice of his draft attorney to keep "a low profile, he formed Nonviolent Action, a peace